 We'll also happily share things about the Dutch, the Portuguese, the Galician or the Spanish culture or to exchange wonderful music and travel stories from around the world.
 Lastly, we've been building quite a book collection relevant to our interests and research leading up to our project, which you are welcome to indulge in.

-We have a well-equipped kitchen, wifi and a nice warm shower.
+We have a well-equipped kitchen (soon to be moved outside), wifi and a nice warm shower.
 Most of the food is organic, local and vegetarian-friendly - we generally don't prepare meat.
 Vegans (who do not suffer a resulting sense of moral superiority) are welcome too, but we might not be able to accommodate your diet at all times.

 If you have any particular dietary habits (i.e. low-carb, vegan or allergies) please suggest how we might accommodate you without disrupting the eating and cooking habits of the house (mostly vegetarian with an occasional sausage or cheese).